LucasRoesler/lucasroesler.github.io/_includes/resume.md

 ---

 ## Goal
 > I am currently a college professor at a small liberal arts school.
-I love teaching but I am looking to transition to a web developer position.
+I love teaching but I am looking to transition to a software developer position.
 I am looking to learn and be challenged while continuing to improve my development skills.

 ---